OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 Creating a New Composite Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We will use the "Double pendulum" composite model which is a multibody system that consists of three sub-models: Two OpenModelica **Shaft** sub-models (**Shaft1** and **Shaft2**) and one **SKF/BEAST bearing** sub-model that together build a double pendulum.
+The **SKF/BEAST bearing** sub-model is a simplified model with only three balls to speed up the simulation. **Shaft1** is connected with a spherical joint to the world coordinate system.
+The end of **Shaft1** is connected via a TLM interface to the outer ring of the BEAST bearing model.
+The inner ring of the bearing model is connected via another TLM interface to **Shaft2**.
+Together they build the double pendulum with two **shafts**, one spherical OpenModelica joint, and one BEAST bearing.

 To create a new composite model select **File > New Composite Model** from the menu.

 Your new composite model will appear in the in the **Libraries Browser** once created.